11ty/webc/README.md

 * `class` and `style` attributes are merged as expected.

-#### Lookup attributes
+#### Dynamic attributes

-Make any attribute into a lookup attributes by prefixing it with a `:`.
+Make any attribute into a dynamic attribute by prefixing it with a `:`.
 You have access to host component attribute and property names (as well as page data) here!

 `page.webc`: